Mac Won't Connect to Wi-Fi? Here're 10 Fixes

 e.g. systemextensionsctl uninstall ABCDEFGHIJ com.some.unwanted.extension

-- To delete more extensions, repeat the step 7.
+- For more extensions, repeat step 7.

 csrutil enable